GridGain-Demos/gg8_langchain_demo/Readme.md

    4. Click "Create new secret key"
    5. Add your billing information (required for API access)
    6. Make sure to copy and save your API key immediately after creation - you won't be able to see it again after leaving the page
+   7. If you’re seeing quota issues with respect to OpenAI, you need to purchase OpenAI credits

 ## Installation